Trust and process

 Where outputs affect real operations, sensitive workflows, or production-facing decisions, human review should remain explicit.

-That boundary should be understood as part of delivery quality rather than as a fallback added later.
+That boundary is part of delivery quality rather than a fallback added later.

 IP and ownership

-• the page does not promise one fixed ownership rule for every project
+• one fixed ownership rule should not be assumed across every project

 Handoff and ownership after launch